pythonarcade/arcade/doc/logging.rst

     13:40:50,226 DEBUG    [sprite_list.py:720 _calculate_sprite_buffer()] [365177904] _calculate_sprite_buffer: 0.00849660000000041 sec
     13:40:50,398 DEBUG    [ui_element.py:58 on_mouse_over()] UIElement mouse over

-You can easily add logging to your own programs by defining a logger at the top of your file:
+You can add logging to your own programs by putting one of these lines at the top of your program:

 .. code-block:: python

+    # Get your own logger
     LOG = logging.getLogger(__name__)
+    # or get Arcade's logger
+    LOG = logging.getLogger('arcade')

 Then, any time you want to print, just use: